-So to avoid the whole "salesperson" trap, you need a marketing system that will ATTRACT prospects predetermined to do business with you by positioning you as an authority specialist in solving a specific business problem they need solved - NOT as a computer repair guy or salesperson.
-That process is outlined in our flagship program, The Technology Marketing Toolkit.
-Of course, generating those INBOUND leads properly is step one.
+So, to avoid the whole "salesperson" trap, you need a marketing system that will ATTRACT prospects predetermined to do business with you by positioning you as an authority specialist in solving a specific business problem they need solved - NOT as a computer repair guy or salesperson.

+Generating those INBOUND leads properly is step one.
 You STILL need a sales process that will carry them over the line to becoming raving-fan clients - which brings me to my next critical point...